 - debt agreements.

 A poor credit record may make approval from traditional lenders difficult.
-Traditional lenders may include credit providers such as banks or credit unions.
+Traditional lenders may include credit providers such as banks or credit unions who may not offer loans for bad credit.
 Therefore, alternative options may be worth considering.

 What kind of debts can I consolidate?